actionschnitzel/PiGro-Aid-/README.md

 #### PiGro - Just Click It! is a control panel that bundles the most important options.

 Due to the reduced desktop, Raspberry Pi OS lacks a control center that makes all options accessible at a glance.
 I started using opensuse when I was young and still do.
-I love the possibilities of its control center YaSt.
+I love the possibilities of its control center YaST.

-And that's exactly what PiGro is, a tool inspired by the possibilities of YasT.
+And that's exactly what PiGro is, a tool inspired by the possibilities of YaST.

 With a clear and graphically appealing GUI you can access the system deeply, overclock the Pi or replace the entire desktop environment.
 Everything you need to use the Pi as a desktop computer.